aubino/Robot_Firmware/README.md

 [![Build](https://github.com/aubino/Robot_Firmware/actions/workflows/pio_ci.yml/badge.svg)](https://github.com/aubino/Robot_Firmware/actions/workflows/pio_ci.yml)

 # Robot_Firmware
-This package contains the low level firmware of my robot.
+This package contains the low level firmware of my mobile differential drive robot.
+This package is able to do the following functions :
+- Estimate wheel speed for each wheel
-It is used to drive wheels and poerform a closed loop control over them for now.
+- Perform a closed looped control over the wheels
+- Compute direct and inverse Kinematics
+- Deduce odometry infos
+- Recieve commands through ROS topics with WiFi

 # Hardware configuration
 I use the ESP32 to write this low level firmware, 6V DC motors with quadrature encoders driven by the L289N  H bridge.
 For Data fusion purposes, i'm also using the __MPU6050__ IMU to extract orientation.